BlenderAid/Asset-Flinger/README.md

 * Blender 2.72 (Windows 7, MacOS X 10.10 Yosemite (except Thumbnailer), Ubuntu 14.10, Xubuntu 14.10)

 # Known Bugs / Issues
+* Spaces not supported in the 'Asset library path'
 * Doesn't work in Local View (isolation mode)
 * When Tool Shelf (T) or Properties (N) panel is open in 3D view, you can't toggle them off after you've launched the Asset Flinger menu
 * While using Asset Flinger in quad view or other types of layouts that have multiple smaller 3D views, the menu appears to all of them.